Mars Lander 2007... Phoenix dropping onto Mars' North Pole SERIES OF MARS SCOUTING MISSIONS »

 Phoenix is a stationary lander.
 It does not rove around the surface.
 Instead, the robotic arm digs into the Martian ice layer and picks up samples for the analytical instruments on the lander's deck.

 Resurrecting the dead.
-Like its namesake, this modern Phoenix might seem to rise from the ashes as it carries forward the legacies of two earlier attempts to explore Mars.
+Like its namesake, this modern Phoenix seemed to rise from the ashes as it carried forward the legacies of two earlier attempts to explore Mars.

-- The 2001 Mars Surveyor lander, mothballed by NASA in 2000, has been resurrected for Phoenix.
+- The 2001 Mars Surveyor lander, mothballed by NASA in 2000, was resurrected for Phoenix.

 - Many Phoenix science instruments were designed for the unsuccessful 1999 Mars Polar Lander.